kshannon-ucsd/dsc40a/pages/resources/grokking_bayes.md

   <details>
     <summary>Click for answer</summary>
     <p>Because STEM majors greatly outnumber communications majors in the total population.
-Even though only 30% of STEM majors match the description compared to 70% of communications majors, the absolute number is still larger: 51 STEM majors vs. 21 communications majors.</p>
+In this case, even though only 30% of STEM majors match the description compared to 70% of communications majors, the absolute number is still larger: 51 STEM majors vs. 21 communications majors.</p>
   </details>

   <h2>Calculating with Bayes' Theorem</h2>